Postum

-Postum (/ˈpoʊstəm/) is a powdered roasted grain beverage popular as a coffee substitute.
-The caffeine-free beverage was created by Post Cereal Company founder C. W. Post in 1895 and marketed as a healthier alternative to coffee.
-Post was a student of John Harvey Kellogg, who believed that caffeine was unhealthy.
+Postum (/ˈpoʊstəm/) is a powdered roasted grain beverage used as a coffee substitute.
+Post Cereal Company founder C. W. Post developed the caffeine-free beverage in 1895 and marketed it as a healthier alternative to coffee.
+(Post was a student of John Harvey Kellogg, who regarded caffeine as unhealthy.)
 Post Cereal Company eventually became General Foods, and merged into Kraft Foods Inc. in 1990.
 Eliza's Quest Foods assumed the trademark rights and secret recipe of Postum in 2012.

-The "instant" drink mix version was developed in 1912, replacing the original brewed beverage.
+The "instant" drink-mix version, introduced in 1911, replaced the original brewed beverage.

 Postum is made from roasted wheat bran and molasses.
 In addition to the original flavor, coffee-flavored and cocoa-flavored versions have been introduced.

 Acrylamide

 When tested by the FDA, Postum had more acrylamide than any other product, by dry weight.